kubos/kubos/docs/stm32f4-discovery-board-guide.rst

     {Kubos SDK project}/build/stm32f407-disco-gcc/yotta_config.json

-| To see the configuration of the project.
+To see the configuration of the project.
-| Look for the i2c, spi, or uart section to find the pin definitions
+Look for the I2C, SPI, or UART section to find the pin definitions

 Within the Source Code
 ^^^^^^^^^^^^^^^^^^^^^^